 The Sacrament of Reconciliation also goes by the name of 'Penance' and, more colloquially, 'Confession'.
 The Sacrament deals with sins committed after Baptism (as Baptism washes all sin away), and is a vital Spiritual discipline as we seek to form ourselves in the image of Christ.

-What three actions, again, are necessary for a penitent rightly to receive the Sacrament of Penance?
+What three actions are necessary for a penitent rightly to receive the Sacrament of Reconciliation?

 2. Confession.
 If we are truly repentant, truly contrite for our sins, we will naturally confess our sins, that is, we will acknowledge before God our sins and trespasses in order that we may be forgiven.
 Real confession is self-accusation, the truthful and honest admission of speaking, acting, and thinking wrongly.
 The fact that we confess our sins demonstrates that we are really sorry for our sins, we really are repentant.
-Confession, a sincere and sorrowful acknowledgment to God of our sins, is the proof of contrition, and of our desire to be forgiven and to be granted the grace to change.
+Confession, a sincere and sorrowful acknowledgement to God of our sins, is the proof of contrition, and of our desire to be forgiven and to be granted the grace to change.
 For this reason, God requires us to confess our sins to Him.
 'If we confess our sins, He is faithful and just to forgive us our sins' (1 St John 1.9).
 In confession of sins, we are set free from slavery to sin: we take responsibility for our sins and reopen ourselves to the grace and mercy of God.
-In the Sacrament of Penance, one should confess all known and remembered serious sins committed since one's last Confession.
+In the Sacrament of Reconciliation, one should confess all known and remembered serious sins committed since one's last Confession.
 We should not withhold any known sins, for 'if we, as sick persons, are unwilling to disclose every wound to the doctor, the medicine cannot heal what it does not know' (St Jerome).
 Regular reception of this Sacrament helps us to develop a right conscience, and empowers us to fight temptation and evil desires.
-In Penance, we are healed, sanctified and transformed by Jesus Christ and the Holy Ghost.
-In the Anglican Rite, this is the traditional Confession prayer: I confess to Almighty God, to Blessed Mary Ever-Virgin, and to all the Saints, and to thee Father, that I have sinned exceedingly in thought, word, and deed, by my fault, by my own fault, by my own most grievous fault - and especially I confess I have committed the following sins... [sins are confessed] - For these and all other sins which I cannot now remember, I am heartily sorry, I firmly purpose amendment of life; I humbly ask pardon and forgiveness of God and of thee, Father, penance, counsel, and absolution: Wherefore I beg Blessed Mary Ever-Virgin, and all the Saints, and thee Father, to pray for me to the LORD our God.
-Amen.
+In Reconciliation, we are healed, sanctified and transformed by Jesus Christ and the Holy Spirit.
+In the Anglican Church of Australia, this is the Confession prayer used in the sacrament of reconciliation: Loving and merciful God, I confess to you and your Church that I have sinned in thought, word, and deed through my own fault; and especially have I sinned in this way… [sins are confessed]

 All content Copyright 2015-2018 All rights reserved.